Drinks for Dinner

 Into music more than food and drink?
 Head to the 9:30 Club, 815 V St., NW, on Thursday to support the No Greater Sacrifice Foundation at its Rock.
 Serve.
 Learn.
 Concert.

 The bands Quietdrive, Shinobi Ninja, The Blackjacks, and We Were Kings will be performing to help the No Greater Sacrifice Foundation, which supports the children of fallen and permanently wounded service members through scholarships and resources to improve their quality of life through the pursuit of higher education.

 The doors open at 7 p.m. and the concert starts at 8 p.m.
 Tickets are $22 and are available at the 9:30 Club box office or online at http://www.ticketfly.com/purchase/event/33035?utm_medium=api.
 For more information about the concert, contact firstname.lastname@example.org.

 If you prefer to spend your evening watching a good flick, the screening of the documentary Revealed: The Himalayan Meltdown may be more your speed.

 The movie focuses on the shrinking glaciers in the Himalayan mountain region and how the rising sea levels are affecting the people in the area.

 Sponsored by the U.N.
 Development Program, the screening will be followed by a discussion with Ajay Chhibber, the U.N. assistant secretary general and U.N.
 Development Program director for Asia and the Pacific.

 You can catch the movie at 6:30 p.m. at the Asia Society’s Cinnabar Room, 1526 New Hampshire Ave., NW.
 The event is free, but you must RSVP to email@example.com by noon on Wednesday.

-This article appears in the June 6, 2011, edition of National Journal Daily.
+This article appears in the June 6, 2011 edition of NJ Daily.